RLabNYC/Rlab_FaceTracking_fuse/README.md

 Setting up the Blueprints in Unreal

 Steps for getting the iPhone to control facial movements in Unreal.
-Please refer to the documentation from Unreal to setup the face tracking here: https://docs.unrealengine.com/en-US/Platforms/AR/HandheldAR/FaceARSample/index.html
+Please refer to the documentation from Unreal to setup the face tracking from scratch here: https://docs.unrealengine.com/en-US/Platforms/AR/HandheldAR/FaceARSample/index.html

 Here is a link to Apple’s blendshape guidelines: https://developer.apple.com/documentation/arkit/arfaceanchor/blendshapelocation